 LIHI Certificate #156 – Piercefield Project, New York

-The Project consists of the Piercefield dam which includes a 495-foot-long retaining wall/dike on the right shoreline, a 620-foot-long retaining wall located along the left shoreline, a 118-foot-long stanchion type stop log spillway, a 294-foot-long, 22-foot-high ogee spillway section with an Obermeyer inflatable 2-foot flashboard system, and a 110-foot-long forebay retaining wall.
-The dam impounds a 370-acre reservoir that extends approximately 1.9 miles upstream.
-A 550-foot-long bypassed reach is created by the Project.
-The powerhouse contains one vertical Francis unit and two horizontal double Francis units with a total installed capacity of 2.7 MW.
+The dam is a 23-foot-high concrete and timber dam, approximately 300 feet long with a 495-foot-long retaining wall/dike on the right shoreline.
+A 700-foot-long retaining wall is located along the left shoreline.
+The spillways include a 118-foot-long stanchion type stop log spillway and a 294-foot-long, 23-foot-high ogee spillway section with an Obermeyer inflatable 2-foot-high flashboard system, and a 110-foot-long forebay retaining wall.
+A 550-foot-long bypassed reach is created by the dam.
+The powerhouse contains one vertical Francis unit and two horizontal double Francis units with a combined capacity of 2.7 MW.

 |LIHI Certificate No.||156|